A1darbek/ayder/README.md

 ✅ Fast writes with cursor-based consumption
 ✅ Durable with crash recovery
 ✅ Horizontally scalable with Raft replication
 ✅ Built-in stream processing with cross-format joins
+✅ ARM64-native (tested on Snapdragon X Elite)

 ## What Ayder Is Not (Yet)